mionova/100DaysOfCode-Challenge/README.md

 ### Day 64 of 100

-**Date**: July 30th, 2021
+**Date**: July 30, 2021

 **Today's JavaScript Progress**: Continued learning about working with the Fetch API by:

 1. Handling errors
-2. Manage multiple requests with Promise.all
+2. Manage multiple requests with Promise. all
 3. Posting data with fetch()

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-064)